 Durham City congestion zone

-Though less famous than its big city cousin, the Durham congestion zone predates the London zone by a few months, and was the first to be introduced in the UK.
+Durham’s congestion zone predates the London zone by a few months and was the first to be introduced in the UK.

-If you don’t pay the charge by 6pm on the day you use the road, you’re liable for a £50 penalty fee.
+If you don’t pay the charge by 6pm on the day you use the road, you or the registered keeper is liable for a £50 penalty fee.
 There are automatic exemptions or you can apply for an exemption if:

 Are there any toll roads in Scotland or Northern Ireland?